 It has been described as “bankruptcy lite” because it gets rid of your debts, costs a lot less in fees (only £90) and is much simpler than bankruptcy.

 Unlike most of the other debt solutions, you have to be able to meet all of the rules to get a DRO, there isn’t any “wriggle room”.
 The most important ones are:

 - £30,000.
 You can’t decide to leave out a debt to get under this limit – this is discussed in this article;

 - you can’t own a house;

-- your assets must have a second-hand value of less than £1,000.
-That sounds like hardly anything, but ordinary household objects and clothes etc are not counted at all and there is an additional allowance for a car, see below;
+- your assets must have a second-hand value of less than £2,000.
+That sounds very low, but ordinary household objects and clothes etc are not counted at all and there is an additional allowance for a car, see below;

 - you can’t own a car or motorbike worth more than £2,000 (using Parkers value figures);